-Fiscal policy is the means by which the government adjusts its spending levels and tax rates to monitor and influence nation’s economy.
-Fiscal policy is result of several component policies or mix of policy instruments.
-These include, policy on taxation, subsidy, welfare expenditure, etc; investment or disinvestment strategies; and debt or surplus management.
+Fiscal policy is the means by which the government adjusts its spending levels and tax rates to monitor and influence the nation’s economy.
+Fiscal policy is a result of several component policies or a mix of policy instruments.
+These include the policy on taxation, subsidy, welfare expenditure, etc; investment or disinvestment strategies; and debt or surplus management.

 - First and the foremost objective is to maintain and achieve full employment in the country.

-- To stabilise the general price level in the economy.
+- To stabilize the general price level in the economy.

-- To stabilise the growth rate of the economy.
+- To stabilize the growth rate of the economy.

 - To maintain equilibrium in the Balance of Payments.